How to Clean Mold From Ceilings (Safe Ceiling Mold Cleaning Without Making It Worse)

 Before beginning any cleaning process, it is important to evaluate the size of the affected area and the condition of the ceiling material.

-Small patches of ceiling mold are typically safe to clean when the affected area is limited and the ceiling remains structurally sound.
-These situations commonly occur in bathrooms where humidity builds up from repeated showers.
+Small patches of ceiling mold are typically safe to clean when the affected area is limited, the surface is painted or finished, and the ceiling remains structurally sound.
+These situations commonly occur in bathrooms where humidity builds up from repeated showers and leaves light surface spotting on the ceiling.

 Surface mold that is suitable for careful cleaning often includes: